material-motion-archive/pop-transitions-swift/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionPOPTransitions` to your `Podfile`:
+Add `MaterialMotionPopTransitions` to your `Podfile`:

-    pod 'MaterialMotionPOPTransitions'
+    pod 'MaterialMotionPopTransitions'

 Then run the following command: